alexeie/template/README.md

 # template
 Project template test.
-Clone and pull as needed.
+Fork and begin new project as needed.